Almond Flour Scones-Gluten Free, Easy, Delicious!

 If you have leftover scones, wrap them loosely in aluminum foil and store them at room temperature for 2-3 days.
 Or, store them in the refrigerator in an airtight container for up to 5 days.
 Craving that “hot out of the oven” warm berry deliciousness?
 Reheat one scone for about 20-30 seconds in the microwave.

 Tip!
-Do not store them in an airtight container at room temperature, or they will get too moist!
+Do not store them in an airtight container at room temperature, as they will become too moist.

 Nutrition & Special Diets